-Restricted Cash-Our mortgage loan and hotel management agreements provide for depositing cash into restricted accounts reserved for capital expenditures, free rent, tenant improvement and leasing commission obligations.
-Restricted cash also includes cash required to be segregated in connection with certain of our loans receivable.
+Restricted Cash-The Company's mortgage loan and hotel management agreements provide for depositing cash into restricted accounts reserved for capital expenditures, free rent, tenant improvement and leasing commission obligations.
+Restricted cash also includes cash required to be segregated in connection with certain of the Company's loans receivable.

-Loans Receivable-Our loans receivable are carried at their unamortized principal balance less unamortized acquisition discounts and premiums, deferred origination fees, retained loan discounts and loan loss reserves.
+Loans Receivable-The Company's loans receivable are carried at their unamortized principal balance less unamortized acquisition discounts and premiums, deferred origination fees, retained loan discounts and loan loss reserves.
 Acquisition discounts or premiums, origination fees and retained loan discounts are amortized as a component of interest and other income using the effective interest method over the life of the respective loans, or on a straight-line basis when it approximates the effective interest method.
 All loans were originated pursuant to programs sponsored by the Small Business Administration (the "SBA").
-The programs consist of loans originated under the SBA 7(a) Small Business Loan Program and, commencing with the quarter ended June 30, 2020, the Paycheck Protection Program (the "PPP").
+The programs consist of loans originated under the SBA 7(a) Small Business Loan Program (the "SBA 7(a) Program") and, commencing with the quarter ended June 30, 2020, the Paycheck Protection Program (the "PPP").